LionelDraghi/bbt/docs/UG.md

 > ``Given there is no `.config` file``
 as :
 *if there is, delete it*
-and offer to delete it, or even delete it automatcaly.
+and offer to delete it, or even delete it automatically.
 To avoid any unwanted deletion, it is important to understand the following behavior.

 #### using the negative form